Lollipop Candy is the sixth of the Blocks of the Month of the ‘Dreamcatcher Round the Year’ Quilt.

 Like the previous blocks, this is also foundation paper and finishes at 18″ square with an inset circle of diameter 15″.

 This block can be constructed, if you have the patience, by cutting and piecing over 350 rectangular pieces!
 But there are less tedious ways to make the block.
 There is the much simpler Bargello method; however, that involves a lot of fabric wastage and I have not yet tested it.
 So we will go with chain strip piecing for this block.
 Those of you who have pieced the Dahlia, Block One of this quilt, are familiar with the method.

 This is designed in two colourways, here is the Dusk colourway, which uses 4 shades of blue fabric contrasted with orange and gold, with a touch of yellow to brighten up the proceedings, against a grey background.

 I am using Fossil Fern by Bernatex as my fabric of choice.

 Before you start cutting and piecing your fabrics, please read through the entire instructions – there are a few tips which may save you more than a little heartburn!

 Printing Instructions & Templates

-- These Instructions are downloadable in .pdf format from link at the end of this post.
-Please print the instructions file and keep at hand.
+- Please print the instructions file and keep at hand.
 I suggest you print at least pages 1 to 5 of the file for ready reference.